 If you haven’t been following your competition for those early signals, you’ll miss all signs that a price war is coming!
 When you see increased advertising, larger booth space or aggressive price promotions, best to ask why these are happening.
 Take the time to investigate what those mergers and alliances in your industry mean to your business, and why your salespeople can’t close more details.

-There are other options (strategies, tactics, developments and programs) that your company can do instead to protect its profit margins.
-Remember, if you feel you need to match your competitor prices, you are contributing to the price war.
+There are other options such as marketing strategies, tactics, new product developments and loyalty programs) that your company can do to protect its profit margins.
+Remember, if you feel you need to match your competitor’s prices, you are contributing to the price war.

 Depend on your Marketing department for forward-looking research, early warning signs, and for this team to propose deliberate changes in your company’s position to help remove your company from a price war.
 Don’t have a marketing department?
 All you have is one person who creates brochures and updates the website?
 Hmm, that’s not good.